agorbacheva-y/project-todos-redux/README.md

 # Project Todos

-Technigo Week 9 Project - Ayumi Gorbacheva-Yamamoto This week I decided to do the project alone in order to make myself tackle all the tasks and check that I truly understood how to use redux instead of relying on my teammates.
+Technigo Week 9 Project - Ayumi Gorbacheva-Yamamoto

 The assignment was to create a todo app using Redux and Redux Toolkit.